Chef De Partie

 This includes college dining halls, college bars, college cafés, visitor attractions and branded retail catering outlets.

 Our students are extremely important to us but we also provide catering to University colleagues, commercial guests, and VIPs including royalty.

-Chefs are key back of house members of the catering team, responsible for supporting the Head Chef with food production and running of the kitchen, and ensuring the highest quality food and standards are delivered.
-The post holder will also assist with day to day cleaning of kitchen and catering equipment, receipt and storage of goods, checking and signing for deliveries.
+Chef de Parties are key back of house members of the catering team, responsible for supporting the Head Chef with food production and running of the kitchen, and ensuring the highest quality food and standards are delivered.
+The Chef de Partie will also assist with day to day cleaning of kitchen and catering equipment, receipt and storage of goods, checking and signing for deliveries.

 Successful candidates are expected to promote a positive image of University Catering and Durham University at all times.